jiapeichen/jiapeichen.github.io/index.md

 ## Science
-I like the brain :brain: and here are some stuff I've worked on :petri_dish: :test_tube:
+I like the brain and here are some stuff I've worked on:

 ### 2022
 [Interneuron production in the prenatal human brain](https://www.science.org/doi/abs/10.1126/science.abk2346) _Science_